hall9zeha/Conky-Audacious-Cover/README.md

     ``` bash
     cd Conky-Audacious-Cover
     ```
+  - 5

+    Give execution permissions to the script that will detect our active music players.
+    ```bash
+    sudo chmod +x detect-player.sh    ```

-  - 5 Give execution permissions to all scripts within the player-metadata-scripts directory.
+    Give execution permissions to all scripts within the player-metadata-scripts directory.
     ```bash
     sudo chmod +x player-metadata-scripts/*.sh
     ```